-Over 100 giant Bee and 130 medium Bee sculptures are waiting to be discovered on this free, family-fun trail, taking in the city’s landmarks and undiscovered gems.
+Over 100 giant Bee and 130 medium-sized Bee sculptures are waiting to be discovered on this free, family-fun trail, taking in the city’s landmarks and undiscovered gems.
 Each Bee has been designed by a different artist and celebrates the unique buzz of Manchester, from its industrial heritage to its vibrant music scene.
-An inspirational learning project will give schools, colleges and community groups the chance to take part and design their own medium sized Bee.
+An inspirational learning project has given schools, colleges and youth groups the chance to take part and design their own medium sized Bee.

 The sculpture trail will cover the City Centre and will also reach into Manchester City Council’s wards, ensuring that sculpture locations are easily accessible to everyone.
-We’re currently finalising the trail, so expect more info about the locations soon!
 A trail map and app will be produced to help people navigate around the trail.

 The bee emblem took on extra resonance in the aftermath of the Arena attack last year when it was widely used as a symbol of the city’s solidarity and resilience.
 Whilst Bee in the City is not part of the commemorative programme around the 22 May, it takes place in this enduring spirit and recognises the extra poignancy of the bee symbol.